 - tribal councils

-- First Nation bands
+- First Nations bands

-- Alberta: Ministry of Human Services
+- Alberta: Ministry of Children's Services

 - Saskatchewan: Ministry of Social Services

-- Manitoba: Ministry of Family Services
+- Manitoba: Ministry of Child and Family Services

 - New Brunswick: Ministry of Social Development